anselm/social-knowledge-service/README.md

 - `@social/orbital`   — pubsub event messaging backbone
 - `@social/knowledge` — knowledge state management (see [README](packages/knowledge/README.md)
 - `@social/server`    — networking wrapper around knowledge package
-- `@social/web`       — web interface [README](packages/web/README.md)
+- `@social/web`       — modern web interface

 ## Getting started

+The system uses the `WEB_PACKAGE` environment variable to determine which web package to build and serve.
+By default, it uses `web`.

 ### Static deployment

 Build the web interface and copy it to any SPA web service.
 Github pages can be configured to support SPA apps.
-See the web app [README](packages/web/README.md) for more details.

 ### Dynamic Deployment